-Mr. Koosiram Conhye was appointed on the Board of STC in November 2020 as representative of the Ministry of Agro Industry and Food Security.
-He is also the Chairperson of the Finance and Investment Committee and a member of the Staff and Remuneration Committee, sub-committees of the Board.
+Mrs. Soondaree Devi Soborun was appointed on the Board of STC in July 2021 as representative of the Ministry of Agro Industry and Food Security.
+She is the Chairperson of the Finance and Investment Committee and also a member of the Corporate Governance Committee, sub-committees of the Board.